noigamegun/atiusamy.github.io/_posts/3023-11-06-reflection.md

 ![AFOE](/images/afoe.png)

-I decided to make my own because I wanted to make my own,
+I decided to make my own because I wanted to make my own, it was okay-ish for a first video, but good enough to attract some attention by a few other 'mappers'.
+Two of the people that commented on my videos are "Sebileanow" and "Hyperflame", they later launched a Discord server together (I had to recovered my Discord account for this lol).
+I had moved to a new school so after a whi